Mulugeta Gebrehiwot: Education

 Mulugeta graduated with a bachelor of arts from the Amsterdam Business School in 2002, a master of business administration from the Open University in 2003, a master of public administration at Harvard Kennedy School in 2005.
 He obtained his PhD at the University of Victoria in 2018 with his thesis, From left-wing liberation army into a government: the challenges of transition and the case of TPLF/EPRDF, on the history of the Tigray People's Liberation Front (TPLF) and the Ethiopian People's Revolutionary Democratic Front starting from their role as rebels through to their transition to and running of the government of Ethiopia.

 Rebel fighter

-Mulugeta was active in the TPLF in 1976, shortly after it was created as a rebel movement, and became a founding member of the EPRDF Council in 1990.
+Mulugeta was active in the EPRDF in 1976, shortly after it was created as a rebel movement, and became a founding member of the EPRDF Council in 1990.
 He remained an EPRDF member through to 2002.

 Transition to democracy

 Disarmament and demobilisation commissioner

 Mulugeta headed the Disarmament and Demobilization Commission (DDR commission) for the first ten years of TPLF/EPRDF's control of Ethiopia, starting in 1991.
 According to Mulugeta, the Commission successfully integrated 78,000 short-term conscripted soldiers from rural areas; 170,000 long-term rural conscripts; 100,000 urban soldiers; and 30,000 disabled veterans.
 Mulugeta argued that the DDR program was larger and more successful than similar programs following other armed conflicts in Africa.